Christpher Jordan Robertson-Volpe

 What I Specialize In

 My work is grounded in anti-oppressive, trauma-informed, and liberatory frameworks.
 While my primary counseling modality is Ecotherapy, I also heavily draw from somatic practices, creative arts interventions, Gestalt therapy, anti-oppressive counseling, and parts work.
 I integrate elements beyond traditional talk therapy—play, land-based work, movement, and art —because healing happens in relationship, in the body, and in reconnection with the land and ourselves.
 My approach to Ecotherapy is an immersive, forest experience.
-My office is located in a private corner of Camp Namanu, land that is 552 acres of forest, groves and trails.
 Most of our work will happen outside—walking under trees, sitting in quiet groves, or following winding paths through the woods.
 When the weather turns, we’ll have a cozy cabin to retreat to.
+I'm passionate about creating a space for marginalized folx to reclaim their relationship with nature.
 Having spent nearly a decade in schools, I am passionate about working with youth and educators struggling to navigate the many imperfections of the education system.

 My Approach to Helping